ray-project/ray/python/ray/experimental/serve/README.md

 # Ray Serve Module

-`ray.serve` is a module for publishing your actors to interact with outside world.
+`ray.experimental.serve` is a module for publishing your actors to interact with outside world.

 ## Use Case